 This paper presents the first in-depth study on applying dual V{dd} buffers to buffer insertion and multi-sink buffered tree construction for power minimization under delay constraint.
-To tackle the problem of dramatic complexity increment due to simultaneous delay and power consideration and increased buffer choices, we develop a sampling-based sub-solutions (i.e. options) propagation method and a balanced search tree-based data structure for option pruning.
+To tackle the problem of dramatic complexity increment due to simultaneous delay and power consideration and increased buffer choices, we develop a sampling-based subsolutions (i.e. options) propagation method and a balanced search tree based data structure for option pruning.
 We obtain 17x speedup with little loss of optimality compared to the exact option propagation.
-Moreover, compared to buffer insertion with single V{dd} buffers, dual- V{dd} buffers reduce power by 23% at the minimum delay specification.
-In addition, compared to the delay-optimal tree using single V{dd} buffers, our power-optimal buffered tree reduces power by 7% and 18% at the minimum delay specification when single V{dd} and dual V{dd} buffers are used respectively.
+When dual V{dd} buffers are considered, our algorithm reduces power by 23% at the minimum delay specification compared to single V{dd} buffer insertion.
+Moreover, compared to the delay-optimal tree using single V{dd} buffers, our power-optimal buffered tree reduces power by 7% and 18% at the minimum delay specification when single V{dd} and dual V{dd} buffers are used respectively.